Skip to content

 Multi-year savings from dishwasher versus handwashing including time value

-Compare dishwasher versus handwashing costs including water, time value, and multi-year savings.
-Shows total savings and weekly from the values you enter.
+Compare dishwasher versus handwashing costs including water, time value, and multi-year savings — see which way is cheaper for the household.

 What this tool does